Bachelor of Business Administration (BBA)

 Students can select from a number of different courses to satisfy the broad General Education categories listed above.
 Following is a brief description of each category:

-The curriculum of the 60-credit-hour program is listed below.
+The curriculum of the 60-semester-hour program is listed below.
 The BBA is a cohort program with a prescribed sequence of courses.
 Students should work with academic advisors to rearrange the sequence if circumstances do not allow them to participate during a given term or terms.
-Courses are eight weeks in length with the exception of the capstone course BA 495, which is 16 weeks.
+Courses are eight weeks in length with the exception of the BA 300 and the capstone course BA 495, which are16 weeks.

-The curriculum of the 60-credit-hour program is as follows.
+The curriculum of the 60-semester-hour program is as follows.

 |ACTG 210||Introduction to Financial Accounting||3|